mbenford/ngTagsInput/README.md

  1. Add the `ngTagsInput` module as a dependency in your AngularJS app;
  2. Add the custom directive `<tags-input>` to the HTML file where you want to use an input tag control and bind it to a property of your model.
 That property, if it exists, must be an array of objects and each object must have a property named `text` containing the tag text;
  3. Set up the options that make sense to your application;
  4. Enable autocomplete, if you want to use it, by adding the directive `<auto-complete>` inside the `<tags-input>` tag, and bind it to a function of your model.
-That function must return a promise that eventually resolves to an array of objects (same rule from step 2 applies here);
+That function must return either an array of objects or a promise that eventually resolves to an array of objects (same rule from step 2 applies here);
  5. Customize the CSS classes, if you want to.
  6. You're done!